mcfullard/ttd-release/README.md

 # The Wrath of Thomas the Dentist
 This is our final year game project and is for educational purposes only.
+We hope you enjoy playing it as much as we enjoy making it.
+Please use the [issue tracker](https://github.com/mcfullard/ttd-release/issues) to report any bugs, suggestions or questions.

 ## Where can I find the game?
 You can download the latest release on the [releases page](https://github.com/mcfullard/ttd-release/releases)